 Indeed, the clause was likely understood originally to encompass domestic, as well as foreign, imports and exports.
 During the Convention, James Madison opposed allowing states to tax imports to protect native industries.
 Such protections would “[require] duties not only on imports directly from foreign Countries, but from the other States in the Union, which would revive all the mischiefs experienced from the want of a Gen[era]l Government over commerce.”
 Opponents of ratification often complained of the restrictions placed on states by the new constitution and proposed that only their powers to tax and regulate foreign commerce be restricted.

 The Supreme Court’s early interpretations of the clause confirmed this interpretation.
 In Brown v.
 Maryland (1827), Chief Justice John Marshall assumed that the clause applied “equally to importations from a sister State” as well as to foreign imports.
 In Almy v.
 California (1861), the Court held that the clause prohibited California from taxing gold exported to New York.
 In Woodruff v.
 Parham (1869), however, the Court concluded that the “Imports or Exports” referred to in the clause referred only to foreign imports and exports.
-In reaching that conclusion, however, the Court made no analysis of the original understanding, and declared that Chief Justice John Marshall was in error in Brown v.
-Maryland (1827).
+In reaching that conclusion, how-ever, the Court made no analysis of the original understanding, and declared that Chief Justice John Marshall was in error in Brown v.
+Maryland.
 In fact, the Woodruff opinion recharacterized Chief Justice Roger B. Taney’s Almy opinion as a “dormant” Commerce Clause opinion, though it clearly was not.
 Nonetheless, the Import-Export Clause has been almost completely subsumed by the Court’s Dormant Foreign Commerce Clause doctrine.